statisfactions/ctv-power/ctv-power.md

 There are many statistical tests and study designs, so subsequently there is a vast array of statistical power calculations.
-Power calculations may be I) an analytic formula approach, II) a simulation approach, or III) a combination of the two.
+Power calculations may be an analytic formula approach, a simulation approach, or a combination of the two.
 While the analytic formula approach has a theoretical foundation, often for complex models there are no analytical solutions available.

-This page covers both analytical and simulation-based methods for power analysis, as well as several more general simulation packages that are useful for power analysis.
+We start with several general-purpose simulation packages that are useful for power analysis.
+Although simulation-based power analysis can be performed in base R, several packages provide frameworks that make it easier to manage the full workflow of implementing an arbitrary data-generating mechanism, varying parameters, and gathering/displaying results.

+The remainder of the Task View is devoted to power/study design packages that are specific to a specific type of model or analysis technique.
+These are organized by overall category.
+We conclude with several useful links for performing analysis in R.

-This Task View page hopes to make it easier to find sample size functionality in R. *<u>Please let us know</u>* if we have omitted something of importance, for instance a new package that should be mentioned here by submitting an issue or pull request on our [Github page](https://github.com/statisfactions/ctv-power).
+Please let us know if we have omitted something of importance, for instance a new package that should be mentioned here, by submitting an issue or pull request on our [Github page](https://github.com/statisfactions/ctv-power).

+#### General simulation study packages useful for power analysis

+General-purpose simulation study packages facilitate understanding of study design and can accomodated arbitrary data-generating mechanisms and model-fitting techniques.
+Although many packages can be useful at various stages of a simulation study, we only include packages here that are specifically for managing the workflow of a simulation study.
+Packages that use simulation methods to evaluate a specific type of model are integrated in to the **<u>Specific models/methods/tests</u>** section below.

+-   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying research designs, simulated based on specified designs, and assessing various properties of the designs, including but not limited to power.

+-   [simpr](https://github.com/statisfactions/simpr) is a GitHub R package that has a framework to data simulation—based on tidyverse / broom syntax—and can perform power calculations

+-   [MonteCarlo](https://CRAN.R-Project.org/package=MonteCarlo) provides functions for running
+custom data-generating functions on a parameter grid and summarizing the results in a LaTeX table.

+-   [simstudy](https://CRAN.R-Project.org/package=simstudy) provides a syntax for
+defining datasets and referencing parameter values when generated within a for() loop, and includes support for 15 different types of distributions that can be used in studies, with the assumption that the model and the population of the investigated study should match.

 #### Specific models/methods/tests (ordered alphabetically)